Peer Wellness Educator Volunteers

 - Receive an official transcript notation once 20 volunteer hours have been achieved

 - Can request a letter of reference for their portfolio

 Peer Wellness Educator Volunteers are expected:

 - To commit approximately 1-2 volunteer hours per week

 - To maintain good academic standing (2.0 GPA)

 - To attend Peer Wellness Educator Volunteer core training events

-- To attend Peer Wellness Educator Volunteer strategizing and planning meetings
+- To attend Peer Wellness Educator Volunteer meetings to coordinate and plan wellness activities

 - To assist with planning and promoting wellness topics